quangbhdang/quangbhdang.github.io/about.markdown

 ## Know somewhere or someone need myskills?

-Currently, I am looking for project or works that can utilise my expertise and unique combination of industry and data science knowledge.
-This allowed me to work on both side of the fences of industry requirement and engineering requirement.
+Currently, I am looking for project or works that can utilise my expertise and unique combination of business and data science knowledge.
+This allowed me to work on both side of the fences for commercial project or research project alike.
+If this sound like you don't hesitate to reach out to me and let me know what your project is all about.